-This course is designed to provide students with a basic understanding of mass media practices and influences in the United States (and globally).
-Topics of discussion will include current media practices, problems, issues and significant trends with special emphasis on the ways media and society influence and change each other.
+Designed to provide students with a basic understanding of mass media practices and influences in the United States (and globally).
+Topics of discussion include current media practices, problems, issues and significant trends with special emphasis on the ways media and society influence and change each other.
 Students will explore the history of mass media theories, ethics, roles and responsibilities, contributions of diverse groups, gender issues, and legal rights and restrictions.
 Mass media contexts will include news advertising, public relations, photojournalism, newspapers, radio, television, film, recording industry, book publishing, network/cable and online communication.